 Next Steps for Selected Applicants

 Selected pilot projects will use the Healthcare Connect Fund (HCF) program forms, with slight revisions, to initiate the competitive bidding process, request funding, and submit invoices.
-To prepare for the next steps, we encourage selected pilot projects to familiarize themselves with the HCF program forms for competitive bidding, funding requests, and invoicing.
+We encourage selected pilot projects to familiarize themselves with the HCF program forms for competitive bidding, funding requests, and invoicing.
 Download blank HCF program forms.

-All forms and supporting documentation are submitted in My Portal, USAC’s online application management system used for the RHC program.
+All forms and supporting documentation are submitted in My Portal, USAC’s online application management system used for the CCPP program.
 Selected pilot projects gained access to My Portal when they submitted the FCC Form 460 for the sites participating in their pilot project.

 Selected pilot projects are required to conduct a fair and open competitive bidding process to solicit and select eligible services and/or equipment.
 Selected pilot projects are required to identify the services needed and develop the bid evaluation criteria used to assess service provider bids by completing the FCC Form 461 (Request for Services Form).